Skip to main content

 Limitations & good to know

 • In Build mode Mythos builds from your prompt and only asks a clarifying question if the brief is genuinely ambiguous.
-If you want it to ask questions and show design options up front, use Plan mode.
+If you want focused questions and an editable plan draft up front, use Plan mode.

 • Edits apply to the project’s current state.
 To change something, edit the latest version, not an older one — though you can always revert to an earlier version first.